 Use this command to edit the properties of existing lenses already part of your Stereo Investigator system.
-For more information and procedures, please see Lenses on page 35.
+For more information and procedures, see Working with Lenses starting on page 17.

 Focus Step Size Calibration

 Use this command to adjust and calibrate the size of each focus step.